symbol/symbol-docs/source/getting-started/ready-for-symbol-launch.rst

    » Enter password to use to encrypt the Symbol Bootstrap custom preset: ●●●●●●●● ...

-**Write down** the password you use to encrypt the preset file, you will need it on launch day.
+**Write down** the password you use to encrypt the preset file, you will need it later to configure your node.

 At the end of the process a **summary screen** is shown.
 It is specially worth noting: